 3. Get a physical exam every year.

-Our fellowship-trained, subspecialty breast imaging radiologists with assess your breast density at the time of your screening mammogram using the breast image reporting and the data system (BIRADS), developed by the American College of Radiology.
-If our radiologist determines that your breast tissue is dense, additional imaging might be considered to increase the likelihood of detecting early cancers.
+Fellowship-trained, subspecialty breast imaging radiologists will assess your breast density at the time of your screening mammogram using the Breast Imaging Reporting and Data System (BIRADS), developed by the American College of Radiology.
+If the radiologist determines that your breast tissue is dense, additional imaging might be considered to increase the likelihood of detecting early cancers.

-Please do not wear deodorant, lotion, powder, or perfume under your arms or on your breasts the day of the procedure.
+Do not wear deodorant, lotion, powder or perfume under your arms or on your breasts on the day of your exam.
+These products can appear as white spots on the X-ray and interfere with the images.

 Preparation for a diagnostic mammography is the same as for a screening mammography appointment.